 - Specialized services provided to the families of students to create a supportive home-school partnership

-- Strong link to public school districts to provide support services when students return to their home school
+- Strong link to public school districts to develop a smooth and supportive transition when students return to their home schools

 - Summer educational services as needed

-- Monthly Treatment Advisory Committee meetings to monitor the treatment and behavior management techniques at Hammitt Elementary in order to protect the rights and insure the quality of services to children
+- Monthly Treatment Advisory Committee meetings to monitor the treatment and behavior management techniques at Hammitt Elementary in order to protect the rights and ensure the quality of services to children

-Instructional services are provided to students based on their special education needs and learning objectives outlined as part of the student’s Individual Educational Plan (IEP) developed with the student, parent, and referring school district.
-Academics are taught by special education certified staff, focusing on each student’s
+Instructional services are provided to students based on their special education needs and learning objectives outlined as part of the student’s Individual Educational Plan (IEP) developed with the student, parents/guardians, and referring school district.
+Academics are taught by special education certified staff, focusing on each student’s unique learning needs.

 Hammitt Elementary School is approved by the Illinois State Board of Education as a non-public special education school.
 Hammitt Elementary is accredited by AdvancED.